 - Visit your dentist at least once every six months for regular check-ups and professional teeth cleaning.

-In elderly people, oral hygiene is important to prevent the white tongue and other health problems.
-Read more about how oral hygiene for the elderly with no teeth.
+In elderly people with no teeth, oral hygiene is important to prevent the white tongue and other health problems.
 If you find that your white tongue persists longer than 2 weeks or you have any of the following symptoms, you should go see a doctor:

 - Pain or burning sensation in your tongue.